 - Vampires Are Rich: All of the vampires shown fit this except Claire, and even that's ultimately arguable.
 For those whose backstories are given, they were aristocrats before becoming vampires.

-- Vampires Own Nightclubs: as seen here, Ginevra ultimately fits this in the present
+- Vampires Own Nightclubs: As seen in the epilogue, Ginevra ultimately fits this in the present.

 - "Where Are They Now?"
 Epilogue

 - Weird Trade Union: There is apparently an International Society of Riot Inciters, according to Claire, and her application to it was rejected because she was "too revolutionary" even for them.
 She also describes at length the difference between a riot and a mob, and all the procedure involved in setting up the latter.
 She reveals in the same rant that "execution specialists" apparently have to be board-certified.

 - Your Vampires Suck: A thread of humor throughout.

 - Of particular note is the fact that when the main characters finally rescue their coven, each of the totally-out-to-lunch non-protagonist vampires turns out to be a parody of one Anne Rice character type or another.

 - Also, one of the bits of swag the author includes with print editions is a bumper sticker that says Real Vampires DON'T FRICKING SPARKLE.